-Out of 22 total movements listed, only 5 present themselves each and every year.
+Out of 23 total movements listed, only 5 present themselves each and every year.
 It is said that history is the greatest indicator of the future.
-Armed with that knowledge, I highly recommend you keep these movements in mind as you prepare for the Open these next 4 weeks.
+Armed with that knowledge, I highly recommend you keep these movements in mind as you prepare for the 2019 October CrossFit Open.

 Don’t know where to start?
 Looking to fine tune some of the movements and get ‘Open Ready?’
 WODprep is here to help, check out the list of movements below, with links to free guides.

 Open Movements (number of times seen, in order):

 - Muscle Ups (bar or ring) - 9

 - Toes To Bar - 9